top of page

 UCB PHARMA, Braine-l'Alleud, BELGIUM

-As a part of my Master's mobility, I worked at UCB on cell culture optimization and bioreactor systems for monoclonal antibody production.
-In particular, I studied the efficiency and functionality of CHO cells over long-term passages.
-Also compared the cells functionality between multiple culture systems of varying scales such as T-flasks, mini-bioreactor, 1L, 10L and 200L.
-For this work, I received "Focused Recognition Award"for enabling my team to make data-driven decision on the cell line assessment study.
+During my Master's mobility, I engaged in a project at UCB focused on optimizing cell culture and bioreactor systems for monoclonal antibody production.
+My research specifically involved in evaluating the efficiency and functionality of CHO cells over long-term passages.
+Additionally, I conducted a comparative analysis of the cell functionality across various culture systems of different scales, including T-flasks, mini-bioreactors, and reactor tanks of 1L, 10L and 200L.
+In recognition of my contribution to enabling data-driven decisions in the cell line assessment study, I was honored with the “Focused Recognition Award”.

 2016-2016